JW-1211/S25Project/README.md

+#Lecture designed for 2nd graders in middle school, to provide insight on past tense/past participle conversion for various words

-The teacher/instructor generates a wordcloud image and a story-depicting artistic image for the story which will function as an overview before reading the story.
+0. The teacher/instructor generates a wordcloud image and a story-depicting artistic image for the story which will function as an overview before reading the story.

-The students memorize the words and undergo a test to see if they can spell the words without making mistakes The students listen to audio generated from TTS
+1. The students will first memorize the words, and will undergo a test afterwords to see if they can spell the words impeccably, both proccesses carried out by applications.

+2. The students will listen to the story by audio generated from TTS.

-An image that summarizes the story will be generated to understand the story better, may take up to four images.
+3. An image (generated from AI) that summarizes the story will be attached so as to understand the story better, (may take up to four images).

-Grammar education of regular/irregular past tenses and past participles from the story The teacher will use an application that assists in the explanation of past tense forms The students will use an application that can be used to check the past tense/past participle forms for the word that they enter
+4. The teacher will educate the students on regular/irregular past tenses and past participles sued in the story.

+4-1.
+The teacher will use an application that assists in the explanation of past tense forms of various words.

+4-2.
+The students will use an application that can check the past tense/past participle forms for the worda that they enter.

-Finally, they will participate in a quiz(also via app).
+4-3.
+Finally, they will participate in a quiz to check their learning(also via app).

-Using STT, students will create sentences of their own that can serve the dual purpose of checking their own pronunciation as well as encouraging creative writing and application.
+5. Using Speech-To-Text, students will create sentences of their own that can serve the dual purpose of checking their pronunciation as well as encouraging creative writing and real-world application.